thepika206/play-blackjack/README.md

 - insurance

 ## Background
-- Individual Project created during General Assembly bootcamp to create web games.
-Other choices included connect four, battleship, digital pet, choose your own adventure, snake, tetris, war and others...
+- This is an Individual Project created during General Assembly bootcamp.
-- I chose Blackjack as my game project because I've always enjoyed playing it in other video games, and it can be played with a little or a lot of free time.
-I hoped to get creative with the game bonuses to make it more fun regardless of the player skill.
+- I chose Blackjack as my game project because I've always enjoyed playing it as a minigame within other video games such as Red Dead Redemption.
+It can be played with a little or a lot of free time.

-## Planning
 - planning this build was done in Whimsical.com
   - https://whimsical.com/blackjack-planning-HpVFNvKGdZD6gHu6N8P7yz

 ## Technologies
 - JavaScript